samisalreadytaken/vs_library/README.md

 Done!

 It only needs to be included once in the lifetime of the map running in the server.
-Including it more than once does not affect the performance.
+Including it more than once does not affect anything.

 ### Math library
 The math library is based on Source engine.
 Working with this makes moving from and to Source development very easy.